 - Lift up the hem and look underneath for dirt or the level of dirt.
 It may not be 100% clean, but this will indicate how much wear it’s had.

-- Check for marks and pulls – some marks it will be possible to remove and you can trim lace pulls.
+- Check the dress for marks and pulls, but keep in mind it’s possible to remove some marks, and you can trim lace pulls.
 Remember that tiny marks or pulls will go unnoticed in the overall picture of how you look.
 Your guests won’t be holding a magnifying glass up to you!

 Be Ready to Buy

-Most importantly, make sure you have finances in place so that should you find your dream dress you are in a position to purchase it immediately.
+Most importantly, make sure you have finances in place so that should you find your dream wedding dress you are in a position to purchase it immediately.
 Shops will not keep it for you.
-Buying from a bridal sample sale is a first come, first served, first pay system.
+Buying a dress from a bridal sample sale is a first come, first served, first pay system.

-Once you’ve purchased your gown, be sure to allow time for fittings and alterations.
+Once you’ve purchased your gown, make sure you allow time for fittings and alterations.
 Don’t leave it to the last minute as these alterations take time and skill – they should not be rushed.
 Also, don’t forget to take your bridal shoes and underwear to each fitting.

 Guest post by Carina Baverstock of Carina Baverstock Couture